lbelio/Order-Summary-Component/README.md

 ## Overview

 This was my first project after I completed the HTML/CSS sections of a Udemy.com web development course.
-I decided it that I'd like to solidify the basics of HTML and CSS before I move onto the Javascript section of the course hence my choice to complete this small project.
+I decided that I'd like to solidify the basics of HTML and CSS before I move onto the Javascript section of the course hence my choice to complete this small project.
 I chose to use the most simple CSS rather than relying on Bootstrap or SASS as I would like to gain a good understanding of crucial CSS elements like flexbox.

 ### Screenshot

-Here is a fullscreen screenshot (please ignore the Activate Windows overlay! ![][def](./OrderSummaryComponent.jpg)
+Here is a fullscreen screenshot (please ignore the Activate Windows overlay!) ![][def](./OrderSummaryComponent.jpg)

 ### Links